noodleedoos/noodleverse/020 - Resources/Notes/Worldwide Import and Export of Live Animals.md

 <!--SR:!2025-03-09,4,270-->

 # Requirements
-*Give an example of requirements around timing of voyages* ~
+*How is animal health and welfare defined in livestock systems in Australian and around the world* ~
-Sheep not allowed to be exported from WA to middle east in winter due to big temperature change
+Sheep not allowed to be exported from WA to middle east in winter due to big temperature change [[ESCAS]] - Guarantees ownership claims when the animals arrive in a country - challenge = variations in welfare regulations

-*What does ESCAS do?*
-~
-Guarantees ownership claims when the animals arrive in a country - challenge = variations in welfare regulations
 # Export Location and Destination
 *Cattle and sheep export location and destination*
 ~